brian-watkins/elmer/README.md

-If you don't care to describe the behavior of your app after the response from a request is received -- that is, if you don't care to create a stubbed response for some request -- you can provide `Elmer.Http.spy` to `Elmer.Spy.use` and it will override the `Http.send` function, merely recording any requests it receives.
+If you don't care to describe the behavior of your app after the response from a request is received -- that is, if you don't care to create a stubbed response for some request -- you can provide `Elmer.Http.spy` to `Elmer.Spy.use` and it will override the `Http.send` and `Http.toTask` functions so that they merely record any requests received.

 See `Elmer.Http` and `Elmer.Http.Matchers` for more.